StPaulStylee/personal_changelog/README.md

 ### 3/7/2020
 Today I finished the chapter on the Factory Method pattern by reinforcing it with code.
 So far while reading this Design book, I have simply been reading it by my bedside.
 I have decided that when possible, I would like to solidfy the lessons by actually coding it out and implementing it.
 I feel like it made a huge difference is solidifying the design in my mind.
 I think I will go back to the previous patterns I have read and do the same - The Strategy and Observer pattern.

+### 3/8/2020
+Tonight I continued reading about factory patterns.
+Specifically, I was introduced to the "Dependency Inversion Principle".
+The Method Factory pattern adheres to this principle.
+Basically, the Dependency Inversion Principle states that your higher level code should depend on abstractions and your the lower level code itnuses should also depend on abstractions - no concrete implementations in your high level or low level dependencies!
+For example, in our pizza example the Pizza Store relied on an abstract Pizza class in order to create and return a pizza.
+The Create and Order class also relied on that same abstract Pizza class when running it's creation code.
+Pretty neat.